enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

  5. Work on the headline (first 30s)
  6. A lot of lists + Infographics
-The BuzzSumo research of 100 million posts also showed that you double your chances that people will share
-your content if it includes a list or an infographic.
+The BuzzSumo research of 100 million posts also showed that you double your chances that people will share your content if it includes a list or an infographic.
 It makes sense.
-Both list posts and infographics add an
-element of intrigue and fun while still promising quick answers.
-Because of their skimmable format, they
-satisfy our curiosity quickly in an information-dense environment.
+Both list posts and infographics add an element of intrigue and fun while still promising quick answers.
+Because of their skimmable format, they satisfy our curiosity quickly in an information-dense environment.
 Bonus tip: A list article with the number 10 in the headline is the best number for social transmission,
 scoring four times the social shares as the next nearest number in the study.
 After the number 10, list
 headlines with an odd-number get shared 20 percent more than even-numbered posts.13

-=> Crée un maximum de Listes avec des Infographics Resurface old projects, Cross publish them, Modify them See Second Brain
+=> Crée un maximum de Listes (avec 10, ou bien nombres impairs) avec des Infographics (ca double le taux de partage)

-I thought this would make a provocative blog post14 and I had some fun with the headline: “Why 100,000
+I thought this would make a provocative blog post and I had some fun with the headline: “Why 100,000
 People Unfollowed Me on Twitter.”
-But it was also a very helpful post that answered a lot of questions people
-had about this strange behavior.
+But it was also a very helpful post that answered a lot of questions people  had about this strange behavior.
 Here are the total social sharing statistics (Twitter, Facebook, LinkedIn and Google+) for the post:
 Month of Publication Total Number of Shares
 April 2013 378
 September 2013 654